Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Let's illustrate the use of the Fenchel-Nielsen coordinates by considering the simplest hyperbolic surface, namely a sphere with three geodesic boundary components.
-A pair of pants can be constructed by pasting of two hexagons.
-To define the Teichm\"uller space, we need the notion of a marked hyperbolic hexagon.
-A marked hyperbolic hexagon is a hexagon in the upper half-plane $\mathbb{H}$ with a distinguished vertex and a ordered labeling $s_1,\cdots,s_6$ of its sides.
-The labeling must be in such a way that if we start from the distinguished vertex and move counterclockwise, the order of the sides happen from $s_1$ to $s_6$.
-We denote the lengths of the sides by $l_i=\ell(s_i)$ in which $\ell(s_i)$ is the hyperbolic length of the side computed using Poincar\'e metric on $\mathbb{H}$.
-A very powerful result in the hyperbolic geometry is the following: \\
+\paragraph{Teichm\"uller Space:} To define the Teichm\"uller space of a pair of pants $P$, we need the notion of a marked hyperbolic hexagon.
+A marked hyperbolic hexagon is a hexagon in the upper half-plane $\mathbb{H}$ with a distinguished vertex and ordered labeling $s_1,\ldots,s_6$ of its sides.
+The labeling must be in such a way that if we start from the distinguished vertex and move counterclockwise, the order of the sides is from $s_1$ to $s_6$.
+We denote the lengths of the sides by $l_i=\ell(s_i)$ in which $\ell(s_i)$ is the hyperbolic length of the side computed using the Poincar\'e metric $ds^2_{\bf P}$ on $\mathbb{H}$.
+We then have